ESPRI-Mod/docs/mkdocs/docs/esgf/migration_centos_7.md

 #### Installation setup

-- Set the host_var files so as to pick up the certificate files.
+- Set the **temporary** host_var files so as to pick up the backuped certificate files.

+!!! warning
+    these host_var files replace the previous ones.
+    They are used only for the 'from scratch' installation.
+    After the installation, the previous host_var files must be used.
+    (see post installation)

 For the index-new (esgf-node.ipsl.upmc.fr):